telerik/kendo-vue/docs/getting-started/typescript-composition-api.md

 >* [Kendo UI for Vue with TypeScript and the Options API](slug:getting_started_typescript_options_api)
 >* [Kendo UI for Vue with JavaScript and the Options API](slug:getting_started_javascript_options_api)
 >* [Kendo UI for Vue with the Composition API and Nuxt 3](slug:getting_started_nuxt_3)

-> Historically, all Kendo UI for Vue Native components have supported both **Vue 2** and **Vue 3**.
-However, Kendo UI for Vue versions released after **November 2024** will no longer support Vue 2.
-For more information, see [Vue 2 End of Life](https://www.telerik.com/kendo-vue-ui/components/vue2-deprecation/).

 ## Create the Vue Project